gosquadron/squadron/docs/gettingstarted.rst

 Now let's install squadron::

-    $ sudo pip install squadron
+    $ pip install squadron
-    $ sudo squadron init --config /etc/squadron --state /var/squadron
+    $ squadron setup
+    Location for config [/home/user/.squadron]:
+    Location for state [/home/user/.squadron/state]:
+    Initializing config dir /home/user/.squadron
+    Initializing state dir /home/user/.squadron/state

-Squadron can also be installed into a virtualenv without root.
+Squadron can be installed into a virtualenv.
 It uses a directory to store global configuration and another one to store the state change of your services.

-The default configuration lives in /etc/squadron/config, so if you want it somewhere else, you'll need to specify that via -c on the command line.
+Squadron looks for config in the following places:

+* /etc/squadron/config
+* /usr/local/etc/squadron/config
+* ~/.squadron/config

+From there it reads the location of its state directory.

 Start a Squadron repository
 ---------------------------